awsdocs/amazon-route53-docs/doc_source/troubleshooting-domain-unavailable.md

 If Route 53 is the DNS service for your domain and if you delete the hosted zone that is used to route internet traffic for the domain, the domain will become unavailable on the internet\.
 This is true regardless of whether the domain is registered with Route 53\.

 **Important**
-Restoring internet service for the domain can take up to 48 hours\.
+Restoring internet service for the domain can take up to 48 hours\.<a name="troubleshooting-domain-unavailable-deleted-hosted-zone-procedure"></a>

 **To restore internet service if you delete a hosted zone that Route 53 is using to route internet traffic for a domain**